Using the Docker image¶

 nanook extract -s /usr/nanopore/YourSample

-When you have finished, type exit
+When you have finished, type exit to end Docker.

 Notes:

-as the sample directory to the nanook command. - If you get an error from the docker command, it may be because you haven’t sudo’d it, or added your user to the docker group - see How can I use docker without sudo?
+• If you get an error from the docker command, it may be because you haven’t sudo’d it, or added your user to the docker group - see How can I use docker without sudo?